atrauzzi/laravel-serializer/readme.md

         // ...
     }

-In this scenario, when serialzing to JSON, the following schema will be generated:
+In this scenario, when serializing to JSON, the following schema will be generated:

     {
         "_type": "...",